jonas-peeters/EasyScoreboards/README.md

 https://forums.spongepowered.org/users/yottaflops/

 ## Setup
-1. Place the plugin file in the mods folder of you Sponge server
+1. Place the plugin file in the mods folder of your sponge server
 2. Start the server
 3. Edit the config file (config/de_yottaflops_easyscoreboard.conf)
 4. Reload the scoreboard (/sponge plugins reload)

+### Optional: Setup for the PlaceholderAPI
+1. Get the latest release: https://ore.spongepowered.org/rojo8399/PlaceholderAPI/versions
+2. Move the plugin into the mods folder of your sponge server
+3. Add placeholders to the scoreboard by editing the config file.
+[Here](https://github.com/rojo8399/PlaceholderAPI/wiki/Placeholders) is a list of built-in placeholders.
+(You can also add plugins that add even more placeholders to the API.)
+4. Restart the server

 ##Links (Download)
 **Latest Release (Download): https://github.com/byYottaFLOPS/EasyScoreboards/releases/latest**